Tiiker1/taigrbot-old/README.md

 - [ ] Event files to own folder
 - [ ] fix clear commmand to show amount messages it actually deleted not what you told it to delete
-- [ ] Github script to own scripts folder
+- [x] Github script to own scripts folder 08.05.2024
 - [ ] Add more feature
 - [x] Changelog 01.05.2024
 - [x] Poll command 30.04.2024